 - Lumbar Spinal Stenosis – Spinal stenosis occurs most often in the lower back.
 Some patients require repeat surgery due to surgical complications, failure to achieve solid lumbar fusions, or persistent symptoms.
 Repeat surgery is often associated with age and additional health issues.

 - Incorrect Diagnosis – Referred pain causes chronic discomfort in a different spot from the actual abnormality and can lead to an incorrect initial diagnosis.
-It is essential to choose a skilled and attentive surgeon like Dr. Taghva, who has many years of experience and thoroughly evaluates each patient before performing revision spinal surgery in Orange County, CA.
+It is essential to choose a skilled and attentive surgeon like Dr. Taghva, who has many years of experience and thoroughly evaluates each patient before performing revision spinal surgery.